overhide/remotestorage-tutorial/README.md

 ```

 <p align = "center">1-rs.html :: lines 82-87</p><br/>
 Here we're registering an event handler against the `client`.
-This code will get called on every local in-browser or remote change to any object under our previously registered scope (path).
+This code will get called on every local in-browser or remote change to any object under our previously registered scope (the `'/remotestorage-tutorial/'` root path).

-In our handler above we're only interested in changes to the `/appstate` path.
+In our handler above we're only interested in changes to the `/appstate` sub-path.

 On an update we simply set the value of our `#choice` `div` to the new cake choice.